jum4/sublime-sqlexec/README.md

 A Plugin for running SQL commands in Sublime Text.

-Compatibility: MySQL, PostgreSQL, Vertica.
+Compatibility: MySQL, PostgreSQL, Vertica, Oracle.

-Oracle is coming soon.

 # Installation